NehaBawdekar2701/Sales-Prediction-Based-On-Advertisement-Data/README.md

 # Sales-Prediction-Based-On-Advertisement-Data
  The project aims to predict sales based on advertising budgets, specifically from TV, radio, and newspaper ads.
-The dataset contains columns like:TV Ad Budget ($),Radio Ad Budget ($),Newspaper Ad Budget ($),Sales
+The dataset contains columns like:TV Ad Budget ($),Radio Ad Budget ($),Newspaper Ad Budget ($),Sales/n
-Steps in the Project:
+Steps in the Project:/n
 1)Libraries Import:
 pandas, numpy, seaborn, and matplotlib are imported for data manipulation, analysis, and visualization.
 2)Data Loading: